timcraft/minimodel/README.md

 =========

-A little library for defining little models.
+A little Ruby library for defining little models.

 Installation